blondie7575/WeeGUI/Documentation.md

 ####WGStrokeRect
 Draws the outline of a rectangle.
+The rectangle is drawn one pixel outside the region you specify.
+So, *do not* attempt to stroke a rectangle in row 0, row 23, column 0, or column 79.
+You may overwrite screen holes and cause system malfunctions.

 <table width=100%><tr><th>Assembly</th><th>Applesoft</th></tr><tr><td><pre>
 X:		WGStrokeRect